zhumingpassional/RLSolver/README.md

-# AI4Maxcut
-High performance GPU-based solver for the Graph Maxcut Problem
+# AI4Maxcut: High performance GPU-based solver for the Graph Maxcut Problem

 We aim to showcase that AI, especially reinforcement learning (RL) or machine learning (ML) with GPUs delivers the best benchmark performance for large-scale graph maxcut problems.
-AI with the help of GPU computing can obtain high-quality solutions within short time.
 AI4Maxcut collects many RL/ML tricks and also operations research (OR) tricks to improve the performance.
 We encourage users to try AI tricks, and implement their own new ideas based on the datasets.
 If encountering any problems, please submit github issues, and we can talk there.

 # Key Technologies
 - **Massively parallel sampling** of Markov chain Monte Carlo simulations on GPU, using thousands of CUDA cores and tensor cores.